 Here are some statistics on cohabiting:

-– Just over 50% of first cohabiting couples ever get married.
+– Just over 50% of first cohabiting couples never get married

-– In the United States and in the UK, couples who live together are at a greater risk for divorce than non-cohabiting couples.
+– In the United States and the UK, couples who live together are at a greater risk for divorce than non-cohabiting couples

 – Couples who lived together before marriage tend to divorce early in their marriage.
-If their marriage last seven years, then their risk for divorce is the same as couples who didn’t cohabit before marriage.
+If their marriage lasts seven years, then their risk for divorce is the same as couples who didn’t cohabit before marriage

 Links to co-habiting articles: